Applying for Financial Aid

 * To be considered for all forms of financial aid, submit your FAFSA by January 15.
 You can still submit your FAFSA after January 15, but you may not be considered for all financial aid.

 Applying for Scholarships

-Scholarships at UT Austin have a separate application process.
-Whether you are an entering freshman, continuing, transfer or graduate student, there are scholarship options available related to your student status.
+Whether you are an entering freshman, continuing, transfer or graduate student, there are scholarship opportunities available to you.

 All students who apply for freshman admission and submit a FAFSA will be considered for scholarships.
 There is no separate freshman scholarship application.
 A scholarship interest form will be available through MyStatus in mid-August for students to indicate an interest in scholarships with unique qualifications, such as admission to certain majors or service in the U.S. Armed Forces.

 Continuing Undergraduate, Transfer

 Continuing students, transfer students who have completed the admissions application, and former students applying for readmission may apply for scholarships by completing the Continuing and Transfer Scholarship Application.